XiaoxuanSun/Film-Recommendation-and-Query-System-Android-Platform/README.md

 # This is the source code of the program:
-# Movies & TV Shows Recommendation and Query System (Web Platform)
+# Movies & TV Shows Recommendation and Query System (Android Mobile Platform)

 Related techs: Java, XML, JSON, Android 10, Node.JS, GAE;